lordachoo/lordachoo.com-gatsby-gitbook/content/resume.md

 - Started and refined internal processes for system integration operations and obtained ISO 9001:2008 certification for Exxact Corporation
 - Overall responsibility for sales engineering (this includes system quotations and configurations) for all accounts
-- Overall responsibility for CPQ (quote system) infrastructure and software development
+- Created CPQ (quote system) software system for configuring, pricing and presenting computer hardware quotations and proposals to customers
 - Overall responsibility for system customer technical support department

 ### [FQ Systems](https://fqsystems.com) - Lead Engineer & Software Engineer ***(October 2005 - September 2010)***

-> Roles & Responsibility: Lead engineer - managing integrators, process engineering as well as software development on internal software infrastructure
+> Roles & Responsibility: Manage integrator personnel, process engineering, software development on internal software infrastructure

 - Responsibility to create, validate and create processes for company within ISO 9001 compliance - as well as execute certification audit for company for all processes across the company
 - Responsibility working with integrators to ensure quality, conformance to written processes & build documents (ISO 9001)